Table of Contents

 • 350+ auto-graded participation activities intended as reading exercises, such as question sets and animations

-• 250+ end-of-section exercises for practice or homework
+• 300+ end-of-section exercises for practice or homework

 • Homework-appropriate, auto-graded, and randomized challenge activities in every section

-• Dozens of applications that connect key concepts in linear algebra to real-world examples in physics, chemistry, circuits, and more
+• Dozens of applications connect key concepts in linear algebra to real-world examples in physics, chemistry, circuits, and more

 Example of proof from Linear Algebra: